rhuandantas/metrika/REPORT.md

 ---

 # Opportunities
+- Use a robust cache like Redis for better strategies, performance and scalability.
+- Implement a more sophisticated batching mechanism that adapts to load and optimizes batch sizes dynamically.
-- Improve batch process by sending metrics to another service or queue for asynchronous processing, decoupling ingestion from downstream metric handling and enhancing scalability.
+- Send metrics to another service or queue for asynchronous processing, decoupling ingestion from downstream metric handling and enhancing scalability.
 - Introduce configuration files for flexible runtime settings
 - Support pluggable storage backends (e.g., PostgreSQL, cloud databases)
 - Implement a mechanism to control the number of requests to the SmartBlox external API to avoid hitting rate limits (e.g., request throttling, token bucket, or leaky bucket algorithms)
+- Add support for distributed tracing to track requests across services
 - Better error handling and retry logic for transient failures when interacting with the SmartBlox API or database